Fife Folklore Archives

 Folk Collection 20 - The Barre Toelken Native American Collection.
 This is a collection of books and pamphlets used in Professor Toelken's research.

 Folk Collection 21 - The Grouse Creek (Utah) Cultural Survey Collection is a joint fieldwork project of the Utah State Historical Society, the American Folklife Center, the National Park Service, the Folk Arts Program of the Utah Arts Council, and Utah State University, conducted in the Grouse Creek region (northwestern Utah).
 The materials--audio tapes, slides, interviews, transcriptions, maps, etc.--were collected by professional field researchers and are housed in the Fife Folklore Archives.
+There is also a robust digital collection.

 Folk Collection 22 - The Utah State University Scholarly Press Folklore Collection.
 This collection is a donation of all the folklore books published by USU Press.
 This collection continues to have materials added.